axclogo/AxcUIKit-Swift/README.md

 ## License

-AxcUIKit-Swift is available under the MIT license.
+AxcUIKit is available under the MIT license.
 See the LICENSE file for more info.